Inquire Within currently has contributors from twelve countries…

 Cameron Paterson is the Mentor of Learning & Teaching and teaches history in North Sydney, Australia.
 He recently completed a Masters in Education at Harvard University and taught in Harvard’s teacher education program in urban public schools.
 Cameron loves teaching but wants to blow up schools.
 He blogs at It’s About Learning.

-Tanja Galetti is the elementary library media specialist at Lincoln Community School, Accra, Ghana.
-She is passionate about reading and about supporting students in their inquiries by helping them find the best resources.
-Tanja occasionally blogs at Tanja’s Journey.
+Tanja Galetti is the Primary Teacher Librarian at Hong Kong Academy.
+She is passionate about reading and about supporting students in their inquiries by helping them acquire the necessary skills to find the best resources.
+Tanja blogs at HKA Primary Library and occasionally at Tanja’s Journey.

 Mike Kaechele teaches social studies in a just opened PBL high school in Grand Rapids, Michigan., USA.
 He also blogs at Concrete Classroom.